 Watershed planning focuses on broad watershed protection, and the issues of water quality and quantity.
 Watershed planning is most effective at the watershed scale, and the Calgary Metropolitan Region represents only a portion of the South Saskatchewan River Basin.
 The South Saskatchewan Regional Plan is the guiding document for planning in the watershed.
 The South Saskatchewan Regional Plan cites policies to enable the Province to limit activities that impact water quality and quantity and provides broad guidance for watershed protection.
 The South Saskatchewan Regional Plan is the tool that implements the South Saskatchewan Region Surface Water Quality Management Framework.
-This provincial framework establishes the guiding principles, and the province's management system of water quality monitoring for all water users in the South Saskatchewan Region and its members must be compliant with the South Saskatchewan Regional Plan and can advocate for enhanced protection of the watersheds that the Calgary Metropolitan Region relies on, including watersheds within and outside of the region's boundary.
+This provincial framework establishes the guiding principles, and the province's management system of water quality monitoring for all water users in the South Saskatchewan Region, in which the Calgary Metropolitan Region is located.
+The Calgary Metropolitan Region and its members must be compliant with the South Saskatchewan Regional Plan and can advocate for enhanced protection of the watersheds that the Calgary Metropolitan Region relies on, including watersheds within and outside of the region's boundary.